She Drives Me Crazy: Critical reception

 Pan-European magazine Music & Media described it as a "subtly persuasive pop number that is sure to attract major airplay on pop and rock radio."
 Pop Rescue called it a "real gem with plenty of guitar, interesting vocals and beeping synth layers."
 Andy Strickland from Record Mirror wrote, "Always interesting, always a few surprises and this is no exception from the bandy trio.
 A stuttering pop record that's too slow to dance to and too fast to smooch to.
 The FYCs always sprinkle some interesting sounds over their records and here we have funky guitar breaks, heavy metal chords and plenty of things going boing, clicky click ding."
 James Hamilton from the magazine's DJ Directory deemed it a "haunting sparse jittery tapped then chunky rock guitar chorded whinneying falsetto 108½bpm lurcher".

+It was parodied by "Weird Al" Yankovic as "She Drives Like Crazy" on the UHF – Original Motion Picture Soundtrack and Other Stuff album.

 Music video

 Two music videos were produced for "She Drives Me Crazy", one by French choreographer, dancer, mime artist, and theatre director Philippe Decouflé and another by Pedro Romhanyi.
 The video received several nominations at the 1989 MTV Video Music Awards, including "Best Video".